gmaslowski/gmaslowski.github.com/_posts/2019-04-28-not-really-headless-browser-testing.markdown

 ## Applied solution

-Unfortunately I don't have the source code I created two years ago, to show the real solution.
+Unfortunately, I don't have the source code I created two years ago, to show the real solution.
 That's why I decided (for the sake of completeness of this post) to fork the [Selenide](https://selenide.org/) project (which has UI tests inside) and show how one could run *'headless'* tests as I configured them.
 But before showing the code, let me repeat that the automated framework was bound to Firefox version 63.0.3.
 For this version the real *headless* option was not available yet - which forced me to create the image in the first place.
 Additionally, to show how to use headless browsers I've added those options to the project as well.

 `.gitlab-ci.yml`: